shundhammer/commented-config-file/README.md

 - C++
 - STL
 - Boost

-- Autotools (just for demo program and test suite)
+- Autotools (just for the demo programs and the test suite)

 This class should work on Linux/BSD/Unix-like systems and on all kinds of MS Windows.
 It's just a C++ class after all.